 Yeah, yeah, here come the objections already.
-But look around you, and think about what Jesus said in Matt 24:11-12
+But look around you, and think about what Jesus said in Matthew 24:11-12

 11 Many false prophets will arise and will mislead many.
 12 Because lawlessness is increased, most people's love will grow cold.
 (NASB)